jack-scholting/Udacity_Motion_Planning/writeup_template.md

 Here students should read the first line of the csv file, extract lat0 and lon0 as floating point values and use the self.set_home_position() method to set global home.
 Explain briefly how you accomplished this in your code.

-TODO: Why does the global home position matter?

-TODO: Positions/Terminology:

-- Current Position - can either be global or local.
-You find global with a sensor like a GPS.
-You find local by knowing where the local home (0,0) is located globally.
-- Starting Position - this is where you start planning I guess.
-Seems like it should always be your current position.
-- Goal Position - arbitrarily set by anyone.
-Can be global or local coordinates.

 #### 2. Set your current local position

 The starter code assumes the drone takes off from the map center, but it will need to be able to takeoff from anywhere.